-Wedding Day 1978 is a bridal pattern based on a photograph of a dress featured in a British sewing magazine, published in, you guessed it… 1978!
+Wedding Day 1978, by Genniewren Designs, is a bridal pattern based on a photograph of a dress featured in a British sewing magazine, published in, you guessed it… 1978!

 The princess line, panelled dress is simple, yet elegant.
 It is fully lined and features a scoop neckline, long sleeves, and a center back invisible zipper.
 There is a brush train for a bride and a straight hem version for the bridesmaid.